Bespoke Tailoring. Timeless Style.

 Understanding Your Measurements: What a Good Fit Means

-Once you have your measurements, compare them to standard sizing charts, but remember these are just guidelines.
+Once you have your measurements, compare them to standard sizing charts.
+But remember, these are just guidelines.
 The true art of a well-fitting suit lies in balancing these numbers with your unique posture and body shape.
-For example, if you have sloped shoulders, a jacket might need adjustment even if the shoulder width measurement is standard.

-Jacket: The shoulders are paramount.
-If they don't fit, the entire jacket will be off.
+For the jacket: The shoulders are paramount.
+If they do not fit, the entire jacket will look wrong.
 The chest should be snug but not tight, allowing full range of motion.
-The waist should taper gently, creating a clean silhouette.
-Sleeves should reveal a hint of shirt cuff.
+When you button the jacket, it should close without pulling at the button or creating an X-shaped wrinkle.
+The waist should taper gently, creating a clean silhouette without squeezing.
+Sleeves should reveal a hint of shirt cuff, approximately half an inch.

-Trousers: The waist should sit comfortably without needing a belt.
+For the trousers: The waist should sit comfortably without needing a belt to hold them up.
 The seat should be smooth, not baggy or stretched.
-The break at the hem is a matter of personal style – from no break (modern, sleek) to full break (traditional, conservative).
+The break at the hem is a matter of personal style, from no break for a modern, sleek look to a full break for a traditional, conservative appearance.

 Frequently Asked Questions About Measuring for a Suit